CRISP: Curriculum Inducing Primitive Informed Subgoal Prediction for Hierarchical Reinforcement Learning: Background

-\textbf{Problem Formulation.} Let $s$ be the current state and $g$ be the final goal for the current episode.
+Let $s$ be the current state and $g$ be the final goal for the current episode.
 In our goal-conditioned hierarchical RL setup, the overall policy $\pi$ is divided into multi-level policies.
 The higher level policy $\pi^{H}(s_g|s, g)$ predicts subgoals~\cite{Dayan:1992:FRL:645753.668239} $s_g$ for the lower level primitive $\pi^{L}(a | s, s_g)$, which in turn executes primitive actions $a$ directly on the environment.
 The lower primitive $\pi^{L}$ tries to achieve subgoal $s_g$ within $c$ timesteps, by maximizing intrinsic rewards $r_{in}$ provided by the higher level policy.
 The higher level policy $\pi^{H}$ gets extrinsic reward $r_{ex}$ from the environment, and predicts the next subgoal $s_g$ for the lower primitive.
 The process is continued until either the final goal $g$ is achieved, or the episode terminates.
 We consider sparse reward setting where the lower primitive is sparsely rewarded intrinsic reward $0$ if the agent reaches within $\delta^{L}$ distance of the predicted subgoal $s_g$ and $-1$ otherwise: $r_{in}=-1(\|s_t-s_g\|_2 > \delta^{L})$, and the higher level policy is sparsely rewarded extrinsic reward $0$ if the achieved goal is within $\delta^{H}$ distance of the final goal $g$, and $-1$ otherwise: $r_{ex}=-1(\|s_t-g\|_2 > \delta^{H})$.
 The expert demonstrations are represented as $D=\{e^i\}_{i=1}^N$, where $e^i=(s^e_0, s^e_1, \ldots, s^e_{T-1})$.
-We only assume access to demonstration states $s^e_i$ (and not demonstration actions) which is a reasonable assumption in most robotic control tasks.